tynet94/SmartThings/README.md

     Does not require a token captured from the TP-Link cloud.
     Manual device installation and setting static IP addresses.

-# Version 2 Update - 1/30/2018
+# Version 3 Update - 10/10/2018

-The Files have been updated to Version 2.
-Changes from previous version
+The Files have been updated to Version 3 for device handlers only..
+Change from previous version is support for the NEW SmartThings phone app.
+Some nuances:
 a.
-Added transition time of (user selectable) for bulb power-on and off.
+Initial Installation takes the Classic App.
 b.
-Made Energy Monitor function compatible with the Australian version of the HS110 (HS110(AU)).
+The new SmartThings App does not all device deletion.
+To do so, you must use the IDE or the Classic App.
 c.
-Changed file naming to be function-based instead of product number based due to expanded TP-Link Product Base.
+The following functions are not supported on the new SmartThings App

-d.
-Changed naming convention to be compatible with SmartThings - GitHub integration.
+     1. Circadian Mode for bulbs.

-Upgrade recommendation:  Not needed unless you are adding products not supported with the previous version.
+     2. Energy Monitor functions (data still available for picking if you write a smart app)

-2/10/2018 - Updated Energy Monitor device handlers to not process the entire previous month data.
-Also, modified calculations to clean up logic and use Groovy date.
+     3. Single Device Delete.

-4/26/2018 - Added HS220 Dimming Switch device handler and modified service manager to accommodate same.
+     4. Color Temperature above 6500 or below 2700 on the Color Bulbs.

 # Cloud-Based Pre-requisites: